-The Nature Conservancy (TNC) selected Ayres Associates to conduct a hydraulic analysis of its proposed restoration plans for the Singh Unit adjacent to the Sacramento River in Northern California near Chico.
+The Nature Conservancy (TNC) selected Ayres to conduct a hydraulic analysis of its proposed restoration plans for the Singh Unit adjacent to the Sacramento River in Northern California near Chico.
 The property is part of the Bidwell-Sacramento River State Park.
 California State Parks is managing a proposed riparian restoration of the property and must obtain a floodplain use permit from the Central Valley Flood Protection Board.

 Ayres updated two-dimensional hydraulic models we previously developed for other projects along this reach of the Sacramento River.
 The hydraulic model was updated with more recent topographic data to more accurately represent existing conditions.
 Ayres updated the hydraulic model to represent potential future restored conditions, including the removal of two small berms.